saivamshigudem/dbms/README.md

 select ename,deptno from emp where deptno='10' or deptno='20'order by deptno desc;
 LIST THE NAME WHOSE NAMES HAS A SET OF LL TOGETHER? select ename from emp where ename like '%ll%';
+LIST THE EMPLOYEES WHO JOINED IN THE YEAR MONTH OF DECEMBER? select ename,hiredate from emp where hiredate like '%-12-%';
+LIST THE EMPLOYEES ANNUALSAL WHOSE IN BETWEEN 22000 TO 45000? select ename,sal*12 as annaulsal from emp where sal*12 between 22000 and 45000;